Meet our Partners

 By partnering with Services for Australian Rural and Remote Allied Health (SARRAH), sponsors help:

-The Mildura conference sold out more than a month ahead:
+Note, the Mildura conference in 2024 sold out more than a month ahead.

 move quickly to secure your spot!